SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

-A postfix expression is :newTerm:`chained` to an expression if it is either directly chained to that expression or if it is directly chained to another postfix expression that is directly chained to that expression.
+A postfix expression is :newTerm:`chained` to an expression if it is either directly chained to that expression or if it is directly chained to another postfix expression that is chained to that expression.

-For example, in the expression ``x?.foo()[7]`` the array expression is directly chained to the function call expression, which is directly chained to the chained-optional expression.
+For example, in the expression ``x?.foo()[7]`` both the function call and the array subscript are chained to the chained optional expression, and they are both ignored if the value of ``x`` is ``nil``.
-Both the array expression and function call expression are chained to the chained-optional expression;
+The function call is directly chained it is chained to the chained-optional expression because it is chained directly to that expression.
-they are both ignored if the value of ``x`` is ``nil``.
+The array subscript is chained to the chained optional expression because it is directly chained to the function call, which is chained to the chained-optional call.

 ..
 LangRef